boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

  - Would be nice to get a spelling corrector in there too
  - We want to store as much of the index in RAM as possible, cos RAM is cheap now?
  - We only index terms longer than 3 characters, and trim long ones down to 20 characters
+ - We don't need to do any term rewriting (where you map NY to new york and or search for both)

 Constraints